bdWhistmore/NSM-Engineering/markdown.md

 ---

-Configure the sensor to pull from the repo
+Configure the sensor to pull from the local repository

 ---